An Introduction to Geometric Topology: Geometry of hyperbolic space

-If $\varphi$ is parabolic then it fixes the horospheres centred at some point $p\in\partial\matH^n$ and also $\varphi^k$ does, hence it is still parabolic.
+If $\varphi$ is parabolic then it fixes the horospheres centred at some point $p\in\partial\matH^n$ and also $\varphi^k$ does, hence it is still parabolic (it cannot be hyperbolic).
 If $\varphi$ is hyperbolic it has two fixed points at infinity, and $\varphi^k$ too. \end{proof}

 \begin{prop} Every finite group $\Gamma<\Iso(\matH^n)$ fixes a point in $\matH^n$. \end{prop} \begin{proof} The barycenter of any orbit is fixed by $\Gamma$. \end{proof}